andredsferreira/andre-kb/mdnotes/aws/aws-db-services.md

 | General purpose (gp2, gp3)  | Applies to most use cases.
 IOPS scales with the amount of storage. | 16K          |
 | Provisioned IOPS (io1, io2) | You specify the IOPS you need pay for no more no less.             | 80K          |
 | Magnetic                    | Legacy storage.                                                    | 1000         |

+## Multi-AZ and Read Replicas

+Multi-AZ and Read Replicas are related to the way a database instance is deployed.
+They are extra database instances that provide high availability and high scalability.

+*Multi-AZ*: Provides an extra standby instance (where everything is replicated to it).
+The standby instance cannot handle queries it only takes over if the primary instance fails.

+*Read-Replica*: Provides extra read instances that only serve reads.
+The main database replicates the writes to the read replicas asynchronously (lags can occur).
+If the primary instance fails one of the replicas can assume its position.

+*AuroraDB*: Aurora handles deployment differently.
+It automatically replicates data across three AZs within a cluster volume (i.e, one cluster volume per AZ).
+You have one primary instance and up to 15 read replicas.